BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-1/index.md

 **Note, it's possible to try GraphQL without throwing away your REST infrastructure.**

+## Conclusion
 I hope you enjoyed this article as in this part of the series, we got to know what GraphQL is, it's advantages and compared it to REST.
 Want to know more about GraphQL?
 Visit the [official documentation](https://graphql.org/) for more information.

-In the next part of this series, we will look at how to setup a mini Laravel blog after which we will develop GraphQL APIs for.
+In the next part of this series, we will look at how to setup a project in Laravel after which we will develop GraphQL APIs for.
 Feel free to hit me up with your views, comments or questions.